Rashid-Alee/Flask-Learning-Journey_From_Basics/Projects/flask_app_01/README.md

 **Next Steps**

-Plan to learn about routing and templates in Flask.
+Plan to learn about templates and jinjas(loops,conditions) in Flask.